The Y6 children did an amazing job performing Super Stan! See the two parts of their production below:

 Milk can be ordered through Cool Milk, via their website.

 The school day starts at 8.45am, with doors open from 8.40am.

 Most children have a positive attitude towards coming into school and leave their parents happily.
 If, however, your child is upset, it is best to leave as quickly as possible once they are with their teacher.
 Prolonged goodbyes can be even more upsetting.
 Upset children tend to settle happily after a few minutes of joining in with the class routine.
 A phone call when you get home may help reassure you if you are especially worried.

 Pick up and drop off is from the outside door of the reception classrooms.

 We believe in using the outdoors to aid learning.
 The aim is for the work to be child-led and to provide children with an appreciation of the natural world.
 Once a week children have the opportunity to work outside.
 Waterproofs and an extra change of clothes are needed for this activity.

 Each week children will need a bag containing the following:

-We will always start by getting changed into our outdoor learning clothes.
 These should be suitable for getting dirty!
 Long sleeves/trousers are always required to stop scratches or stings and in the summer, sunburn.
 We want the children to feel able to get ‘stuck in’ and not be worrying about their clothing.
 We will help with changing if it is needed.